 to a celebratory journey through the coolest rock'n'roll music ever

 have also been rocked by his DJ sets at favourite Melbourne live music

 venues like the Corner Hotel, Ding Dong, Prince of Wales, HiFi Bar

-& Ballroom, The Tote and The Espy, where he's also fired-up crowds
+& Ballroom, The Tote, The Workers Club, and The Espy, where he's also fired-up crowds

 while introducing bands to the stage as the night's emcee.